brotatotes/bht-automation/bht gen 1/Matthew/Chapter 27/Matthew 27 38 bht.md

 3. "Here we perceive how dreadful is the weight of the wrath of God against sins, for appeasing which it became necessary that Christ, who is eternal justice, should be ranked with robbers."

 ### Philip Schaff:
-1. "Two robbers.
-Probably associates of Barabbas, and hence placed on either side of Jesus, who had taken the punishment due to Barabbas."
+1. "The two robbers were associates of Barabbas, and hence placed on either side of Jesus, who had taken the punishment due to Barabbas."
+This highlights the irony and mockery implied in the title "King of the Jews," as the two robbers represent the subjects of Jesus as the king.
 2. "This proceeding carries out the mockery implied in the title; these two representing the subjects of 'the King of the Jews.'"
+This emphasizes the intentional mockery and humiliation Jesus endured during his crucifixion.
 3. "The usual punishment for robbery was crucifixion."
+This provides historical context and sheds light on the severity of the punishment Jesus and the two robbers faced.

 ### Archibald T Robertson:
 1. "Robbers (ληιστα).
-Not thieves (κλεπτα) as in Authorized Version." - This commentary highlights the distinction between robbers and thieves, providing a more accurate understanding of the original Greek word used in the verse.
+Not thieves (κλεπτα) as in Authorized Version."

-2. "These two robbers were probably members of the band of Barabbas on whose cross Jesus now hung." - This quote suggests a possible connection between the two robbers and Barabbas, adding depth to the context of the verse.
+2. "These two robbers were probably members of the band of Barabbas on whose cross Jesus now hung."

-3. "Matthew 26:55." - This reference to another Bible verse indicates that the commentary is drawing from multiple sources, encouraging readers to explore further connections and insights within the text.
+3. "See Matthew 26:55."

+### John Gill:
+1. "These two thieves were led out with Jesus, to be put to death with him, according to Luke 23:32, and were crucified with him upon the same spot of ground; their death was the same, but not their crime."
+2. "If this was so ordered by Pilate, it might be done in order to cover the sin, and take off the reproach of putting an innocent person to death, suggesting hereby he was one of them."
+3. "The grand reason why it was so ordered, was, that though Christ was no transgressor, he was accounted one, and stood in the room and stead of sinners, and was numbered with them, and as such was treated by divine justice, and accordingly died for them."

 ### John Wesley:
-1. "The mention of the two criminals being crucified alongside Jesus serves as a powerful reminder of the contrast between Jesus, the sinless Son of God, and the guilty criminals.
-It highlights the depth of Jesus' sacrifice and the extent of his love for humanity."
+1. "The fact that Jesus was crucified between two criminals is significant, as it fulfills the prophecy in Isaiah 53:12 that he would be 'numbered with the transgressors.'
+This placement emphasizes the contrast between Jesus, the sinless Son of God, and the guilty criminals on either side of him."

-2. "The fact that Jesus was crucified between two criminals also symbolizes his role as the ultimate mediator between God and humanity.
-Just as he was physically positioned between the two criminals, Jesus stands as the bridge between sinful humanity and a holy God, offering forgiveness and reconciliation."

-3. "The presence of the two criminals on either side of Jesus also serves as a vivid depiction of the choices that individuals face when confronted with the message of the Gospel.
-One criminal mocks Jesus, while the other recognizes his innocence and humbly seeks his mercy.
-It reminds us that even in the darkest moments, there is still an opportunity for repentance and salvation."
+2. "The positioning of Jesus between the two criminals also serves as a powerful symbol of the choice that each person must make.
+Just as the two criminals represent the two paths of righteousness and sin, Jesus stands as the ultimate example of the way of redemption and salvation."

+3. "By being crucified alongside criminals, Jesus identifies himself with the outcasts and the marginalized.
+This demonstrates his deep love and compassion for all people, regardless of their past or present circumstances.
+It is a reminder that no one is beyond the reach of God's grace and forgiveness."

 ## Generation Details